zlogic/mendix-docs/content/en/docs/refguide/modeling/menus/app-menu/_index.md

 ## Show Security Overview (Beta)

-Show Security Overview (Beta) opens the [Security Overview](/refguide/security-overview/) that provides you with a clear and unified overview of your app's security.
+The **Show Security Overview (Beta)** option opens the [Security Overview](/refguide/security-overview/), where you can view a unified overview of your app's security.

 ## Read More